Hybrid coupling with operator inference and the overlapping Schwarz alternating method: Numerical results

 where $\sigma_i$ are the ordered singular values of the snapshot matrix (see Section \ref{sec:pod}), and select the reduced dimension $r$ such that $E_r < \delta_E$, where $\delta_E \in (0,1)$.
 The quantity $100E_r$ is typically referred to as the snapshot energy percentage captured by a given reduced basis $~\Phi_r$.
 In addition to representing the solution living in the subdomain interiors using a POD basis, we also construct separate POD bases for the DoFs at which either Schwarz or system Dirichlet boundary conditions are imposed to reduce further the online evaluation costs of the ROMs, as discussed earlier in Section \ref{sec:schwarz_opinf_offline}.

-All numerical experiments discussed in this paper were performed on a Linux RHEL9 workstation, known as {\tt Rigel}, which has two AMD EPYC 9634 (``Genoa") 84-core processors and 1.5 TB DDR5 ECC RAM.
+All numerical experiments discussed in this paper were performed on a Linux RHEL9 cluster known as {\tt Rigel} and located at Sandia National Laboratories, which has two AMD EPYC 9634 (``Genoa") 84-core processors and 1.5 TB DDR5 ECC RAM.
 Since {\tt Norma.jl} does not, at the present time, possess MPI parallelism, all simulations were performed on one core.
 While {\tt Norma.jl} has hyper-threading capabilities, hyper-threading was not utilized in the experiments reported on herein.
 All test cases considered, including the 1D linear elastic wave propagation discussed in Section~\ref{sec:clamped}, were run as three-dimensional problems.
 Solution accuracy was assessed in terms of the mean square relative error within a given subdomain $\Omega$ for a given solution field $~u$ with respect to a reference solution $~u_{\text{ref}}$, defined as:

 where $~u(t_k)$ is the solution at time $t_k$ (and similarly for $~u_{\text{ref}}(t_k)$) and $\numTime$ is the total number of time intervals considered.
-We take as the reference solution $~u_{\text{ref}}(t)$ either the exact analytical solution (for the problem in Section~\ref{sec:clamped}) or the FOM solution in a given subdomain $\Omega_i$ obtained by performing a FOM-FOM coupling using O-SAM (for the problems in Sections~\ref{sec:bolted-joint}--\ref{sec:tension-specimen}).
-We do not perform comparisons with respect to a monolithic solution computed on the full domain $\Omega$, as it is often very difficult (and sometimes impossible) to robustly mesh a full geometry of practical interest (e.g., the bolted joint problem considered in Section \ref{sec:bolted-joint}).
+We took as the reference solution $~u_{\text{ref}}(t)$ either the exact analytical solution (for the problem in Section~\ref{sec:clamped}) or the FOM solution in a given subdomain $\Omega_i$ obtained by performing a FOM-FOM coupling using O-SAM (for the problems in Sections~\ref{sec:bolted-joint}--\ref{sec:tension-specimen}).
+We did not perform comparisons with respect to a monolithic solution computed on the full domain $\Omega$, as it is often very difficult (and sometimes impossible) to robustly mesh a full geometry of practical interest (e.g., the bolted joint problem considered in Section \ref{sec:bolted-joint}).
 For the 1D linear elastic wave propagation problem considered in Section~\ref{sec:clamped}, we also calculated projection errors associated with a given POD basis $~\Phi_r$, domain $\Omega$ and snapshot set $~u$, defined as:

 The projection error $e(~u, ~\Phi_r)$ is a measure of how well the basis $~\Phi_r$ is capable of representing the solution $~u$, and sets a lower bound on the error that it is achievable by a ROM defined in the latent space spanned by $~\Phi_r$.